12. Data frames#

 Only from help("subset")

-we can learn that this tool generously
+we can learn that this tool assumes

-decides that the second expression plays the role of a row selector.
+plays the role of a row selector.
+Moreover, the third one is meant

-Moreover, the third one removes all the columns between the two
+to remove all the columns between the two given ones.

-between <- function(x, from, to) (which(from == x):which(to == x))
+between <- function(x, from, to) match(from, x):match(to, x)

 -between(names(iris), "Sepal.Width", "Petal.Width")]